-Canada’s most northernly resort is also one of its most breathtakingly beautiful.
+Canada’s most northernly ski resort, located in Alberta, is also one of its most breathtakingly beautiful.
 Set amongst the dense forests, frozen lakes and deep valleys of Jasper National Park, the authentic town of Jasper is a 20-minute drive from the Marmot Basin, a superbly varied ski area of chutes, bowls and tree-lined glades.

 Jasper is not just somewhere to lay your head at the end of a day’s skiing.
 It’s a true taste of Canada at its best: a proper frontier town, amidst spectacular scenery, full of friendly faces as well as moose, elk and deer who are as much a part of the community as the people themselves.
 Non-skiers can enjoy beautiful walks, spying on the wildlife, horse-drawn rides and ice-skating on a frozen lake.

 Black Runs: 40km

 Situated in the Alberta Rockies, Jasper's beautiful Marmot Basin resort has over 90km of slopes available at 1,700 metres, as well as six lifts - two of which are high-speed.
 The area offers pistes across 1,720 acres of land, ideal for skiers and snowboarders of all abilities.
 The Marmot Basin is split into four areas with excellent lift links between them, making it easy to jump from one to the other, and ensuring a nice, even spread of skiers and snowboarders across the mountain.